opensafely-core/ehrql/docs/includes/generated_docs/schemas/beta.emis.md

 a small number of patients have multiple registered deaths.
 This table contains the earliest registered death.
 The `ehrql.tables.beta.raw.ons_deaths` table contains all registered deaths.

+!!! tip
+    If you need to query for place of death, please note that this is only available in the tpp backend"
 <div markdown="block" class="definition-list-wrapper">
   <div class="title">Columns</div>
   <dl markdown="block">